kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 ### Password-Based Key Derivation

-Now that we have a more solid password, we will use it to generate a key that will be used to encrypt our data.
-Instead of just making up a key of random numbers, we are going to use a special function, called Password-Based Key Derivation Function 2, or PBKDF2 for short.
-The reason for this is that in addition to the function also calling a pseudorandom function, it combines the salt value as well as repeating operations many times to finally derive the key.
-This further secures the key, often referred to as key stretching, in expanding the time it would take to operate on a set of keys during a brute force attack.
+Now that you have a solid password, you'll use it to generate a key to encrypt the data.
+Instead of making up a key of random characters, it's best practice to use special function, called Password-Based Key Derivation Function 2 - PBKDF2 for short.

+PBKDF2 calls a pseudorandom function, combines the salt value repeats hashing operations many times to derive the key.
+Developers refer to this as key stretching.
+It expands the time it would take to operate on a set of keys during a brute force attack.
 PBKDF2 is an improvement over PBKDF1 in that PBKDF1 can only derive keys up to 160 bits in length.

+Use the `CCKeyDerivationPBKDF` function with the `kCCPBKDF2` parameter to create an AES key:

     uint8_t derivedKey;
     CCCryptorStatus cryptResult = CCKeyDerivationPBKDF(kCCPBKDF2, (const char *)password, sizeof(password), salt, sizeof(salt), kCCPRFHmacAlgSHA1, 10000, &derivedKey, kCCKeySizeAES128);